-DCO And GCC Host 4Th Diplomatic Connect To Bring Digital Economy Stakeholders Together In Exploring Tech Diplomacy
+DCO and GCC host 4th Diplomatic Connect to bring digital economy stakeholders together in exploring tech diplomacy

-(MENAFN- Mid-East Info) The Digital Cooperation Organization (DCO), in collaboration with the Gulf Cooperation Council (GCC), hosted the 4th diplomatic Connect event on December 17th at the GCC headquarters in Riyadh.
+(MENAFN- APCO Worldwide) Riyadh, Saudi Arabia, December 18, 2024: The Digital Cooperation Organization (DCO), in collaboration with the Gulf Cooperation Council (GCC), hosted the 4th Diplomatic Connect event on December 17th at the GCC headquarters in Riyadh.
 Bringing together ministers, ambassadors, private sector and representatives from DCO Member States, the platform for dialogue and cooperation explored tech diplomacy as a vital tool for engaging stakeholders.

 Participants included H.E.
 Jasem AlBudaiwi, GCC Secretary-General; Ms. Deemah AlYahya, DCO Secretary-General; and ministerial representatives from the Internet Governance Forum (IGF) attendees.